ashwani12-cmd/Mg3Bi2-Mechanical-MLIAP-Dataset/README.md

 strain_x.json, strain_y.json, strain_z.json

 Description:
-Strain is applied along a single Cartesian direction without random atomic displacement.
+Uniaxial strain is applied along a single Cartesian direction (x, y, or z) without random atomic displacement.
+For each direction, the strain spans from **−10% to +10%** in increments of **2%**, covering both compressive and tensile regimes.

 Role in ML training:
-Critical for learning directional elastic constants, mechanical anisotropy, and stress symmetry.
+These configurations are critical for learning directional elastic constants, mechanical anisotropy, and stress–strain symmetry.
+They should be assigned **very high training weight**, especially for accurate elastic tensor prediction.
-These configurations should be weighted very high.

 ---